aristoteleo/pantheon-cli-tutorial/cli-tutorial/src/content/en/intro/introduction.md

 ### **PhD-Level Scientific Assistant**
 Pantheon-CLI is the first command-line intelligent agent assistant for complex real-world scientific analysis, capable of handling PhD-level single-cell and spatial genomics tasks, along with many other cutting-edge scientific challenges.
 This is not just a tool—it's an AI scientist on your research team.

-### **Hybrid Programming Magic**
+### **Mixed Programming Magic**
 With Pantheon-CLI, you can work within the same environment to:
 - Write Python code on the first line
 - Use natural language descriptions on the next line
 - Even mix in R/Julia languages

 All scientists need only focus on the analysis itself, without switching between different tools and environments.
-This hybrid programming paradigm makes data science more fluid than ever before.
+This Mixed programming paradigm makes data science more fluid than ever before.

 ### **Open Source, Powerful, Python-First**
 - **Fully Open Source** - The first completely open-source scientific AI analysis framework with transparent, auditable source code